The sale may be over, but you can still get 15% off selected pilgrim trail guidebooks and ebooks using the code PILGRIM15 at checkout. Find out more.

 The Kumano Kodo 熊野古道, meaning ‘old roads to Kumano’ consists of five pilgrimage routes (the Kiiji, Nakahechi, Ohechi, Kohechi and Iseji) that were historically used to reach the three grand shrines of Kumano (Kumano Hongu Taisha, Kumano Hayatama Taisha and Kumano Nachi Taisha), known collectively as the Kumano Sanzan.

 It all started in the year 907 when Emperor Uda made a pilgrimage to the region.
 Uda was followed by over 100 imperial pilgrimages between the years 907 to 1281, during which large imperial processions set out from the ancient capital of Kyoto guided by mountain priests.
 They would continually stop along the way to perform ritual purification rites to purify their sins, find salvation and be ritually reborn in the Buddhist pure land.
 The month-long return journeys were strenuous affairs that were mostly undertaken on foot to accumulate religious merit.
-After this time, the pilgrimage gained popularity with samurai, artists, poets and commoners, and in 2004 the region and its associated pilgrimage trails was designated UNESCO World Heritage.
-In fact, as Spain’s Camino de Santiago and Japan’s Kumano Kodo are the only two UNESCO-designated hiking trails, they’ve been twinned and those who walk both are eligible to become ‘dual pilgrims’.
+After this time, the pilgrimage gained popularity with samurai, artists, poets and commoners, and in 2004, the region and its associated pilgrimage trails were designated UNESCO World Heritage.
+In fact, as Spain’s Camino de Santiago and Japan’s Kumano Kodo are the only two UNESCO-designated hiking trails, they’ve been twinned.
+Those who walk both are eligible to become ‘dual pilgrims’.

 Where is the Kumano Kodo?

-Flight time: 12–14 hours
+• Flight time from UK: 12–14 hours

-Visa: British citizens do not require a visa for touristic stays of up to 90 days
+• Visa: British citizens do not require a visa for touristic stays of up to 90 days

-Time zone: GMT +9
+• Time zone: GMT +9

-Which trail to hike?
+Which Kumano trail to hike?

 Imperial processions departed from the old capital of Kyoto, travelling south along the Kiiji route.
 In Tanabe, this route split into two: the Nakahechi, which headed east through the mountains to reach Kumano Hongu Taisha, and the Ohechi, which followed the coast south-east towards Kumano Nachi Taisha.
 The Kohechi route connected the Buddhist Shingon Centre of Koyasan to the Kumano Sanzan and the Iseji route connected Ise Grand Shrine with the Kumano Sanzan.

-Nakahechi
+The Nakahechi Trail

 The Nakahechi was and still is the most popular trail and today this is for a very good reason.
 The Tanabe Tourist Office has invested a lot of time and effort into waymarking the route brilliantly with bilingual signs.
 Their website also has downloadable maps, and an online booking service for accommodation, luggage transfers and optional activities.
 If you have limited time and would like to experience the Kumano Kodo, then this is the trail to hike.
 The route officially starts at Takijiri-oji, which is a 45-minute bus ride from Tanabe and can be broken down into two full day stages to reach the first of the three grand shrines, Kumano Hongu Taisha.